NOVEMBER is Research and Eat Smart Month

 - The five habits were not smoking, eating a healthy diet, regularly exercising, keeping a healthy body weight and moderate alcohol consumption.

 Chances are, you or your family members will be doing lots of holiday cooking.
-Check out this video below on how to add flavor with herbs and spices to jazz up recipes without all that added (blood pressure raising) sodium.
+We have 8 ways to hack your holiday recipes American Heart Association’s Healthy for Good™ offers simple swaps for healthier holidays. and Check out this video below on how to add flavor with herbs and spices to jazz up recipes without all that added (blood pressure raising) sodium.

 RESEARCH – We couldn’t do what we do without it.